mihirpaldhikar/pu-convocation/DYNAMICS_SERVICE_CHANGELOG.md

+## 1.0.0-beta.5 (November 27, 2024)

+### Miscellaneous:

+- Rename lambda invocation of seat-allocation-job to attendee-job to comply with the latest project changes.

 ## 1.0.0-beta.4 (November 26, 2024)

 ### Miscellaneous:

 - Remove redundant environmental variables from Environment.kt

 ## 1.0.0-beta.3 (November 23, 2024)

 ### New:

 - Seats are now allocated after attendee data is uploaded instead of allocating seats when data is locked.
 - Upgrade to JDK v22 for building docker container image.

 ### Miscellaneous:

 - Refactor AttendeeController.uploadAttendees method to check file extension with Apache FilenameUtils.
 - Add suspended property in AccountWithIAMRoles.kt

 ## 1.0.0-beta.2 (November 19, 2024)

 ### New:

 - Transaction Requests are now added to AWS SQS and processed by Lambda functions for higher throughput.

 ### Fixes:

 - Fix an issue in which cache was not being invalidated after an object for uploaded to S3 bucket.

 ## 1.0.0-beta.1 (November 18, 2024)